An Open-Source Pseudo-Spectral Solver for Idealized Korteweg-de Vries Soliton Simulations: Materials and Methods

 where $H^{(n)} = S_k^{(n)}$ is the normalized spectral entropy defined in equation~\eqref{eq:spectral_entropy}, and the disequilibrium

 measures the squared Euclidean distance between the observed distribution $\{p_m^{(n)}\}$ and the uniform distribution $\{1/N\}$.
-This construction ensures $C_{\text{LMC}}^{(n)} = 0$ for both perfectly ordered states ($H^{(n)} = 0$, all energy at one mode) and maximally disordered states ($D^{(n)} = 0$, uniform distribution), attaining nonzero values only for intermediate configurations exhibiting nontrivial structure~\cite{lopezruiz1995statistical}.
-The LMC complexity thus distinguishes structured nonequilibrium states from both trivial order and featureless randomness.
+This construction ensures $C_{\text{LMC}}^{(n)} = 0$ for both perfectly ordered states ($H^{(n)} = 0$, all energy at one mode) and maximally disordered states ($D^{(n)} = 0$, uniform distribution), attaining nonzero values only for intermediate configurations exhibiting nontrivial structure~\cite{ref-37}.
+The LMC complexity thus distinguishes structured nonequilibrium states from both trivial order and featureless randomness, offering a single scalar diagnostic for the degree of organized wave structure in the computed solutions.

-The Fisher information~\cite{fisher1925theory,frieden2004science,LY201740} provides a complementary characterization of spatial localization by measuring the ``sharpness'' of the amplitude distribution.
+The Fisher information~\cite{ref-38,ref-39,ref-40} provides a complementary characterization of spatial localization by measuring the ``sharpness'' of the amplitude distribution.
 Defining the normalized spatial probability density

 where $\epsilon_{\text{reg}} = 10^{-15}$ is a regularization parameter preventing division by zero, the discrete Fisher information is computed as